|Nutrition Facts (per serving)|

 More Tips for Making a Great Sangrita

 The Tequila.
 It's tempting to be cheap when it comes to tequila you intend to shoot.
 Why bother spending a few extra dollars when it's gone in seconds, right?
-While I'm not suggesting you fork over a large amount of cash for this or any tequila shot, it is important to choose one that you wouldn't mind drinking a little slower.
+While you don't need to fork over a large amount of cash for this or any tequila shot, it is important to choose one that you wouldn't mind drinking a little slower.

 Customize Your Sangrita.
 You have many options when it comes to the ingredients of either Sangrita recipe.
 You might want to use grapefruit or pineapple juice instead of orange, or substitute the grenadine with agave nectar or simple syrup.